List of MBTA bus routes: Privately operated routes

 The MBTA provides partial subsidy for some suburban routes outside its usual service area that connect with MBTA bus, subway, or commuter rail service.
-Routes 712-716 are radial commuter routes were taken over from various private operators (Rapid Transit Inc. for the 712/713, Nantasket Transportation for the 714, and Hudson Bus Lines for the 716).
+Routes 712-716 are radial commuter routes that were taken over from various private operators (Paul Revere Transportation for the 712/713 and DPV Transportation for the 714/716).

 The non-numbered routes (listed here by their designator on MBTA maps) are local circulator services founded by the municipalities with partial MBTA subsidy.
-All are operated by private companies under contract, except for the Beverly Shuttle which is operated by the Cape Ann Transportation Authority.
+Two systems are operated by private companies under contract.